Senior Environmental Economist,

 To fill the gap, scientists from The Nature Conservancy constructed an analytical framework that provides a template for how to conduct a rigorous return on investment (ROI) analysis for watershed conservation programs.
 This ROI framework connects interventions (forest conservation and restoration) in the watershed to changes in hydrologic outcomes (total suspended solids concentration) and associated economic values for specific water users, like EMASA.

 Applying this ROI framework to the Camboriú watershed conservation program, they found that reductions in sediment treatment cost and water losses offset 80 percent of the water company’s investment in the program over a 30-year time horizon, and all of its investment over time horizons of 43 years or more.
-However, because approximately one fifth of the total program costs are borne by others than EMASA, the program’s ROI as a sediment control measure is <1 if the costs borne by all program partners are counted.
+However, because approximately one fifth of the total program costs are borne by others than EMASA, the program’s ROI as a sediment control measure is

 An overall ROI >1 is achievable by sharing costs with beneficiaries of the co-benefits of watershed conservation, including reduced risk of flooding and water supply shortages during the tourist season, to say nothing of protecting imperiled species.
 Such cost-sharing can be achieved by incorporating watershed conservation costs into the water user fee structure.
 Recognizing these additional benefits provided by the program, the Balneário Camboriú municipality is concluding a review of a new water tariff structure for EMASA that recognizes watershed conservation as a supply measure and would cover the program’s full operational costs.
 This outcome represents a fundamental change for water utility operation in Brazil and many other places, which historically have not considered watershed management as part of their infrastructure portfolio.